troglobit/rfctl/README.md

 rfctl
 -----

-`rfctl` is a small tool, that acts as a remote control for switches that use simple unidirectional communication based on OOK (On Off Keying) modulation on a 433 MHz carrier.  `rfctl` uses the Linux `pibang.ko` kernel driver.
+`rfctl` is a small tool that acts as a remote control for switches that use simple unidirectional communication based on OOK (On Off Keying) modulation on a 433 MHz carrier.
+By default `rfctl` uses the Linux `pibang.ko` kernel driver.

 To build: